itthinx/woocommerce-product-generator/readme.txt

 == Description ==

-This plugin is intended to be used as a sample product generator for WooCommerce for use on development and testing sites.
+This plugin is a sample product generator for WooCommerce, for use on development and testing sites.

-It's purpose is to provide an automated way of creating even very large sets of products, useful in providing a test environment for performance benchmarks and use case testing.
+Its purpose is to provide an automated way of creating even very large sets of products, useful in providing a test environment for performance benchmarks and use case testing.

 The plugin generates products taking into account the following characteristics: